Beth N. Rom-Rymer, Ph.D.

-Dr. Bonesteel is a board certified neuropsychologist as recognized by the American Academy of Clinical Neuropsychology (AACN).
+Dr. Bonesteel is a board certified prescribing neuropsychologist as recognized by the American Academy of Clinical Neuropsychology (AACN) and is the founder of NeuroHealth Associates, a practice dedicated to neuropsychology, brain mapping, neurofeedback, and psychopharmacology.
 He was trained as a post-doctoral fellow at Northwestern University Medical School in the departments of behavioral neurology and neuropsychology, and has previously served as a professor of Neurology at Loyola University Medical Center.
 He is board certified in EEG neurofeedback and has a post-doctoral specialization in psychopharmacology.
 In addition to his clinical responsibilities, he has taught and supervised doctoral trainees and has lectured in the neurology residency program.
 He has served as Co-Chair of the Legislative Committee for the Illinois Psychological Association and currently serves as the Vice President of the Illinois Association of Prescribing Psychologists (IAPP).
 His work in brain mapping and neuropsychology has been featured in The Chicago Tribune, WGN News, Channel 7 ABC news and other media outlets.

 Gretchen Boules, Psy.D. , MSCP

-Dr. Gretchen A. Boules is a licensed Clinical Psychologist and Founder and President of Boules Clinical Psychology Group PLLC in Burr Ridge, IL, where she treats adolescents, adults and couples since 1995.
-Dr. Boules served as Chief Clinical Psychologist and Director of Psychology Practicum and Internship program at MacNeal Hospital in Berwyn, IL from 1992-1999.
-Dr. Boules developed the psychology training program and received APPIC approval for the implementation of the internship program.
-Dr. Boules worked as a psychologist for the behavioral health program at Centegra Health System Outpatient Clinic from 1996-2000.
-Dr. Boules was an adjunct faculty member in the psychology department at Elmhurst College from 1996-1999 where she taught undergraduate psychology courses.
-Dr. Boules held the office of President for the Chicago Society of Clinical Hypnosis from 2000-2002, Vice President from 1998-2000 and Newsletter Editor from 1996-1998.
+Dr. Boules served as Chief Clinical Psychologist and Director of the Psychology Practicum and Internship program at MacNeal Hospital in Berwyn, IL from 1992-1999.
+Dr. Boules’ Internship program received APPIC approval under her direction.
+Dr. Boules worked as a Clinical Psychologist for the Outpatient Clinic at Centegra Health Systems from 1996-2000.
+Dr. Boules was an adjunct faculty member for the Psychology Department at Elmhurst College from 1996-1999 where she taught undergraduate Psychology courses.
+Dr. Boules held the office of President for Chicago Society of Clinical Hypnosis from 2000-2002, Vice President from 1998-2000 and Newsletter Editor from 1996-1998.